RydbergBoston/NumericClub/20220404/README.md

 * Liu, Jin-Guo, et al. "Variational quantum eigensolver with fewer qubits."
 Physical Review Research 1.2 (2019): 023025.

 ## Contents
-* What is isometric tensor network?
+* What is an isometric tensor network?
 * The time complexity to move the canonical center is D^7.
-* It is hard to measure the long range correlation function.
+* It is hard to measure the long range correlation functions in an isometric tensor network.
-* How to map it to a tensor network.
+* An isometric tensor network can be mapped to a quantum circuit.

 ## Speaker
 Madelyn Cain